 Technical & Outreach Webinars

 In 2014, WaterSense recorded a series of technical and outreach webinars as part of the H2Otel Challenge.
-In February, April, and June 2015, WaterSense is hosting welcome webinars for hotels new to the Challenge, and beginning in June 2015, WaterSense will host additional webinars to help hotels assess, change, and track their water use.
+In 2015, WaterSense is hosting welcome webinars for hotels new to the Challenge, and beginning in June 2015, WaterSense will host additional webinars to help hotels assess, change, and track their water use.
 Sign up for the H2Otel Challenge so we can contact you when new webinar registration links are available.

 Please register now for our upcoming live webinars or view all of our recorded webinars from the 2014 H2Otel Challenge webinar series using the links below.